PanicStation.org

 Do not do these things

-• Do not hand over your phone or let the driver stop you from calling for help.
+• Do not hand over your phone.

 What to do now